Environmental flow

 Environmental flows describe the quantity, timing, and quality of water flows required to sustain freshwater and estuarine ecosystems and the human livelihoods and well being that depend on these ecosystems.
 In the Indian context river flows required for cultural and spiritual needs assumes significance.
 Through implementation of environmental flows, water managers strive to achieve a flow regime, or pattern, that provides for human uses and maintains the essential processes required to support healthy river ecosystems.
 Environmental flows do not necessarily require restoring the natural, pristine flow patterns that would occur absent human development, use, and diversion but, instead, are intended to produce a broader set of values and benefits from rivers than from management focused strictly on water supply, energy, recreation, or flood control.

 Rivers are parts of integrated systems that include floodplains and riparian corridors.
 Collectively these systems provide a large suite of benefits.
 However, the world's rivers are increasingly being altered through the construction of dams, diversions, and levees.
 More than half of the world's large rivers are dammed, a figure that continues to increase.
 Almost 1,000 dams are planned or under construction in South America and 50 new dams are planned on China's Yangtze River alone.
+The construction of small hydropower dams is significant.
 Dams and other river structures change the downstream flow patterns and consequently affect water quality, temperature, sediment movement and deposition, fish and wildlife, and the livelihoods of people who depend on healthy river ecosystems.
 Environmental flows seek to maintain these river functions while at the same time providing for traditional offstream benefits.